 But this website doesn’t only focus on stuff that I love – it also looks at the decade’s fascinating musical misfires and the veterans who, against all the odds, produced some material of worth.
 I also foreground some of the decade’s unsung figures: key musicians, producers and scenesters.

 On the right side of every page, you will find a list of recent posts and different categories, by year, artist and music genre.
 You can also search for your favourite artist/album/musician in the Search box on each page.
 For best results, listen to this website LOUD.
-Please support my featured artists (and me!) by purchasing their music – click on the album cover images for details or follow the links in the post.

 We’re always hearing about the ’80s being ‘the decade that taste forgot’ – in fact it was musically vibrant, inclusive, exciting, fun and full of intriguing artists, against-the-odds successes and glorious failures.